Loopring [NEO] (LRN) Price Reaches $0.0141 on Exchanges

 According to CryptoCompare, “Loopring is an open, multilateral token exchange protocol for decentralized exchange on the Ethereum blockchain.
 Loopring is intended to serve as a common building block with open standards, driving interoperability among decentralized applications (DAPPs) that incorporate exchange functionality.
 Trades are executed by a system of Ethereum smart contracts that are publicly accessible, free to use, and that any dApp can hook into.
 Loopring’s token is based on the ERC20 Ethereum Token Standard and can be liquidated through a Loopring smart contract..
 LRN is Loopring’s protocol token on NEO “

-Loopring [NEO] can be purchased on these cryptocurrency exchanges: CoinMex, Switcheo Network, Gate.io, IDAX and DragonEX.
-It is usually not possible to purchase alternative cryptocurrencies such as Loopring [NEO] directly using U.S. dollars.
-Investors seeking to acquire Loopring [NEO] should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Loopring [NEO] using one of the exchanges listed above.
+Loopring [NEO] can be bought or sold on the following cryptocurrency exchanges: CoinMex, DragonEX, Gate.io, Switcheo Network and IDAX.
+It is usually not possible to purchase alternative cryptocurrencies such as Loopring [NEO] directly using US dollars.
+Investors seeking to trade Loopring [NEO] should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Loopring [NEO] using one of the aforementioned exchanges.

 Receive News & Updates for Loopring [NEO] Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Loopring [NEO] and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.